C code unit testing on a shoestring

 Other instrumentation techniques will be demonstrated in the next section.
 Our concern now will be, where to put the macro responsible for the trick

 We do not want this definition visible anywhere except in the unit under test.
-To achieve this goal, let’s do the following.
+There are at least two techniques to achieve this goal; they are described next.

 Assume that there is a header file in your project that is included in every source file.
 It is more than likely that you have one already; it might hold global project configuration parameters and/or include common goodies like stddef.h and limits.h.
 Let’s say it is called project.h, so all sources have a statement